American University: 21st century

 In fall 2005, the Katzen Arts Center and American University Museum opened, funded by a donation from Washington, D.C. philanthropists Dr. Cyrus and Myrtle Katzen.
 The center continues to exhibit the Katzen's art collection and focuses on interdisciplinary collaboration in the arts.

 Benjamin Ladner was suspended from his position as president of the university on August 24, 2005, pending an investigation into possible misuse of university funds.
 University faculty passed votes of no confidence in President Ladner the following month.
 One month after the faculty vote, the board of trustees decided that Ladner would not return to American University as its president.
 According to The Chronicle of Higher Education, Ladner would receive total compensation of $4,270,665 in his final year of service, the second-highest of any university president in the nation.

 Cornelius M. Kerwin, a long-time AU administrator, was then appointed interim president.
 On September 1, 2007, Kerwin was appointed to the position permanently after two applicants declined an offer from the board of trustees.

 Ground was broken for the new School of International Service building on November 14, 2007, and completed in 2010.
 At the building's opening, a speech was given by then-Hawaiian Senator Daniel K. Inouye.

 In 2015, American University began offering an accredited, accelerated online MBA program.

 In May 2017, Kerwin retired as AU's president.
 In June, shortly after leaving her position as HHS secretary, Sylvia Mathews Burwell was tapped to become the 15th president and the first woman to serve in that role.

 In 2017, Taylor Dumpson became AU's first Black female student body president.
 In her first full day in office, bananas were found at three places on campus, hanging from noose-like ropes, and marked with the initials "AKA," the initials of the Alpha Kappa Alpha sorority.
 The university considered the incident to be racist, with outgoing president Kerwin calling it a "cowardly, despicable act."

-In May 2018, Dumpson would file a lawsuit against several people, including Andrew Anglin, the founder of the neo-Nazi website The Daily Stormer.
-She accused Anglin of doxing and organizing a racist and sexist trolling campaign against her.
-A federal judge ordered the defendants to pay more than $101,000 in compensatory damages, $500,000 in punitive damages, and more than $124,000 in attorney's fees, and granted Dumpson a restraining order against Anglin.
-In December 2018, Dumpson sued another man who had harassed her.
-The man was required to apologize, to renounce white supremacy, to stop trolling and doxing online, and to cooperate with authorities in the prosecution of white supremacists.